HaMifratz Central railway station: Public transport connections

-Construction

-As of 2019, a terminal for an aerial tramway connecting the public transportation complex with the Technion University on Mount Carmel and points in between is being constructed on the site.
+A terminal for the Rakavlit, an aerial tramway connecting the public transportation complex with the Technion University on Mount Carmel, was constructed on the site and was opened in 2022.

-In the future, an additional platform serving the Jezreel Valley railway, plus additional platforms serving the Coastal railway are expected to be built at the station, as well as platforms for the proposed Haifa–Nazareth tram-train line.
+In the future, an additional platform serving the Jezreel Valley railway, plus additional platforms serving the Coastal railway are expected to be built at the station, as well as platforms for the Haifa–Nazareth tram-train line.